 Another option is to use a dehydrator.
 Simply:

-• arrange the prepared grapes on the appliance's trays
+- Arrange the prepared grapes on the trays of the appliance

-• and start the drying process according to the time and instructions in the user manual.
+- and start the drying process according to the time and instructions provided in the manual.

 Air Drying

-Finally, grapes can be dried outdoors in direct sunlight if you live in a warm climate.
+Finally, grapes can be dried outdoors in the sun if you live in a warm climate.

-• Place the grapes on clean trays outside on a table in full sun
+- Place the grapes on clean trays outside on a table exposed to the sun

 How to Store Them?

-• Raisins can be stored in an airtight glass jar in a dry, cool, and dark place.
+- Raisins can be stored in an airtight glass jar and placed in a dry, cool, and dark place.

-• Raisins can keep for several weeks or even months.
-Ensure no mould develops, which can happen if the grapes weren't sufficiently dehydrated.
+- Raisins can last for several weeks or even months.
+Ensure no mould develops, which can happen if the grapes were not sufficiently dehydrated, for example.

 How to Use Them?

-Uses for Raisins in Cooking and as Snacks
+Uses of Raisins in Cooking and as Snacks

-• Raisins are of course used in cakes, especially fruitcakes, but also with cereals, cottage cheese, or yoghurt, for breakfast or snacks.
+- Raisins are commonly used in cakes, especially fruitcakes, but also as an accompaniment to cereals, cottage cheese, or yoghurt, for breakfast or snacks.

-• They can also be eaten as snacks during aperitifs or for sports energy, providing a concentrated energy source.
+- They can also be eaten as a snack during aperitifs or sports activities, providing a concentrated energy source.

-• As they are very sweet, it's best to consume them in small quantities.
+- As they are very sweet, it's important to consume them in small quantities.